martinmarinov/TempestSDR/README.md

 ### Linux and OS X

 On Linux and OS X, compiling the GUI will also compile the UHD driver, so you will need to have UHD and the corresponding boost libraries installed (UHD will install them automatically).
 If you don't want the UHD drivers, then you can skip their compilation by removing the line 91 for Linux and line 93 for OS X from the Makefile in the JavaGUI directory.
-This is how those lines look like by default:

-    PLUGINS += TSDRPlugin_UHD

 Building the libraries